mit-cml/appinventor-sources/appinventor/docs/markdown/reference/other/build-ios-apps.md

 ![](images/profile-appid.png){: style="zoom:0.5"}

 On the next screen you will be asked to choose the certificate used for signing apps when this profile is used.
-Select your Certifcate created in the earlier step and click Continue.
+Select your Certificate created in the earlier step and click Continue.

 ![](images/profile-certificate.png){: style="zoom:0.5"}